ait-tr/cohort30/basic_programming/lesson_26/theory.md

 3. Practice for today:
-    - create an abstract class Employee and define an abstract method calcSalary() in it
+    - create an abstract class practice.model.Employee and define an abstract method calcSalary() in it

-    - create child classes Manager, SalesManager and Worker, implement payroll methods in them:
+    - create child classes practice.model.Manager, practice.model.SalesManager and Worker, implement payroll methods in them:
-        - Manager: base + grade*hours
+        - practice.model.Manager: base + grade*hours
-        - SalesManager: salesValue * percent
+        - practice.model.SalesManager: salesValue * percent
         - Worker: grade*hours

     - in the EmployeAppl application, hire several employees (up to 10) in the company and calculate the total annual salary.